pedronahum/ARS/README.md

-This fork is an extension of [ARS](https://github.com/modestyachts/ARS) for [The DeepMind Control Suite and Package](https://github.com/deepmind/dm_control) for both linear and non-linear policies
+This fork is an extension of [ARS](https://github.com/modestyachts/ARS) for [The DeepMind Control Suite and Package](https://github.com/deepmind/dm_control) for both linear and non-linear policies.

 # Augmented Random Search (ARS)